stemoutreach/PicoBot/Session1_GettingStarted.md

 ## 1 · Place the Pico on the Breadboard

-1. Orient the breadboard so the **blue minus (-) rail** is at the bottom.
+1. Orient the breadboard like the image below.
-2. Hold the Pico with the **USB port facing right** and the antenna on top.
+2. Hold the Pico with the **USB port facing the top**.
+3. The ower rails should be + - on both sides.
-3. Align the two rows of header pins over the **center groove**.
+4. Align the two rows of header pins over the **center groove**.
+5. Make sure the component rails start with 1 at the top.
-4. Press gently until all pins seat flush—pin 1 should be in column E, pin 2 in column F.
+6. Press gently until all pins seat flush—pin 1 should be in column E, pin 2 in column F.

     <img src="https://github.com/stemoutreach/PicoBot/blob/main/zzimages/PicoBreadboard.jpg" width="400" >